CARBON COPY

 • Nova Scotia Power

-• Carment Zinck and Coastal Restoration and Masonry for installing this project.
+• Carment Zinck and Coastal Restoration and Masonry for the installation of this project

-• Nocturne: Art at Night for their support of this project.
+• Nocturne: Art at Night for their generous support

-• Sarah Haydon Roy, Eric Mummery, Alyssa Chapeskie, Sara Russell, Kelly Markovich, and others who assisted with printing
+• Sarah Haydon Roy, Eric Mummery, Alyssa Chapeskie, Sara Russell, Kelly Markovich, and many others who assisted with the printing process

-• Chuck and Harry Young, a brotherly duo who helped with the finishing touches of this work.
+• Chuck and Harry Young—a brotherly duo—for their help with the finishing touches of this work